ohlogic/auto_python_rapydscript/README.md

 python.exe (to use a python script for server side web page creation,
-			optional perhaps but nice to have python server side and (python like) client side with rapydscript)
+			optional perhaps but nice to have python server side and (python like) client side with rapydscript) php.exe    (to initialize the page, for its superglobal variable access due to its maturity access, for now)

 RapydScript note:

 *.pyj files are edited by the user.